Membership

 You play on a course which might have 9 or 18 holes with each hole presenting a different challenge in shape, elevation and obstacles.
 Some will be tree lined, others might be over water or under a low canopy.
 You’ll learn different shots and strategies in no time and be rattlin’ chains from far out.

-The winnner?
-Whoever is having the most fun!
+The winner?
+Whoever scores the lowest and is having the most fun!

-Across the globe more and more people are discovering disc golf with growing numbers creating greater interest than ever before.
-We can see disc golf courses outnumbering ball golf courses in the US or even the disc golf fever that created x courses and x players in Finland within a 5 year span.
+Across the globe more and more people are discovering disc golf with growing numbers, creating greater interest than ever before.
+We can see disc golf courses outnumbering ball golf courses in Finland.

-At the core of what we do is players- it’s clear that having players out on courses throwing discs grows the sport…and maybe makes the world a better place.
-That’s why getting baskets installed in new locations is a top level priority for the AIDGA alongside the task of introducing disc golf into the hearts and minds of new players where ever we can
+At the core of what we do as players - it’s clear that having players out on courses throwing discs grows the sport… and maybe makes the world a better place.
+That’s why getting baskets installed in new locations is a top level priority for the AIDGA alongside the task of introducing disc golf into the hearts and minds of new players where ever we can.